All Rights Reserved.

 Last updated May 2019.
 Updated weekly.

 Copyright 2013.
 Founded 2012.
 Thorncraft Publishing.

-Children's Literature: Journey with Luna & Salty on their Adventures to Pawnassus, where they meet the literary dogs of their time and try to fulfill their dreams.
-After being abandoned, Luna finds a home close to Nashville, but her troubles are not over, and she needs the friendship of Salty, the Texas raccoon, to inspire a belief in the future.
-More details coming soon...
+Children's Literature: Journey with Luna on her Adventures to Pawnassus, where she meets the literary dogs of her time and tries to fulfill her dreams.
+After being abandoned, Luna finds a home close to Nashville, but her troubles are not over, and she needs the friendship of Mia & her family to inspire a belief in the future.
+Coming soon...

 Seasons of Balance shares the creative life...through changing relationships, fitness practices, meditations, aging, gratitude, and more.
 As one season helps us to restore our creative practices, so does another season arouse our artistic endeavors and still another that stimulates us to action.
 We need all of the seasons to meet the goals we have set for ourselves.
 We hope you will use this book to inspire you, prompt meditations, and/or as a creativity journal.

 A Momentary Darkness explores into the realm of fantasy by experimenting with the possibility of alternate worlds and lives.
 Martin writes a fluid world of memory and experience for her characters, adding their natural confusion to altered states of reality and questioning the conscious state of being.
 The escapism of A Momentary Darkness will lure the reader into questions about states of reality and altered consciousness.

 BreatheYourOMBalance: Yoga and Healing delves into the poignant journey of yoga as it heals, restores, and revitalizes life after life.
 This second volume about yoga embraces the human touch of yoga and its spiritual passages, physical inner presence, and timeless message of wellness.